solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a clip to hold the backing of the water slide decal when placing on the model.
 1. Use hobby knife and decal softener to flatten bubbled/silvered dried decals.
+1. Use black marker and trace borders of lens to simulate rubber grommets.

 ## Rituals